matthew-walter-works/scratch-protobuf-to-openapi/README.md

+Here’s the updated README with the correct folder structure reflecting that the `gen` directory is at the root level and the Dockerfiles are located in a `docker` folder:

+---

 # Protobuf to OpenAPI Generator

-This repository provides a simple setup using Docker and Makefile to automate the process of converting `.proto` files to OpenAPI specifications and generating TypeScript clients from those specs.
+This repository provides a simple setup using Docker and Makefile to automate the process of converting `.proto` files to OpenAPI specifications, generating TypeScript clients, and creating gRPC Python servers from those specs.

 ## Prerequisites